dwram/tech-tests/GildedRose/README.md

 end
 ```

-Qualities and sell_in numerics were determined by the legacy code conditionals.
+Qualities and sell_in numerics were determined by legacy code conditionals.

 **Acceptance criteria**